IaVashik/portal2-BBoxCast-v1/README.md

 ## How to Use

 The main function in this library is `Trace(startpos, endpos, ignoremask=null, filter=false)`, which takes in two arguments, `startpos` and `endpos`, representing the start and end points of the trace.
-There are two optional parameters, `ignoremask`, which allow for fine-tuning of the trace.
+There are optional parameters, `ignoremask`, which allow for fine-tuning of the trace.

 The function returns an array containing two elements, `[hitpos, ent]`, where **hitpos** is the position where the trace ended and **ent** is the entity it collided with.
 If the trace didn't collide with anything, **ent** will be set to null.